DavVader123/AdventOfCode/README.md

-# Advent of Code 2024
+# Advent of Code
-My solution for the Advent of Code 2024, written in Rust.
+My solutions for the Advent of Code, written in Rust.
+Each year has its own branch with the respective solutions